Installing Ubuntu Core 22 on a NUC

 This tutorial is suitable for anyone with an interest in Ubuntu Core - no prior knowledge necessary, but you will need a few things first:

-- A secondary macOs, Windows or Linux computer to flash the image.
+- A secondary Windows, macOS, or Linux computer to flash an image.

-- 4GB+ USB flash drive (this will be erased, so make sure it’s backed up).
+- 6GB+ USB flash drive (this will also be erased, so make sure it’s backed up).

 - Connected screen and keyboard for installation.